Lochipi/Opentown/README.md

 **Motivation**

-I created Open Town because I wanted to create a platform that would allow people to express their creativity and share their imaginations with others.
-I also wanted to create a tool that would help people learn about different cultures and time periods.
+I created Open Town because I wanted to create a platform that allows people to express their creativity and share their imaginations with others.
+I also wanted to create a tool that would help people learn about different cultures and periods.

 **How to use**